Juche

-Juche incorporates the historical materialist ideas of Marxism–Leninism but also strongly emphasizes the individual, the nation state, and national sovereignty.
-Juche posits that a country will prosper once it has become self-reliant by achieving political, economic, and military independence.
+Per official descriptions, Juche means that people are the masters of everything and decide everything.
+Juche incorporates the historical materialist ideas of Marxism–Leninism but also strongly emphasizes human agency, the role of political consciousness, and the primacy of ideology and propaganda.
+In politics, Juche emphasizes the nation state, national sovereignty, and strongly defends the role of an individual leader.

+Juche posits that a country will prosper once it has become independent by achieving political, economic, and military self-reliance.
 As Kim Jong Il emerged as Kim Il Sung's likely successor in the 1970s, loyalty to the leader was increasingly emphasized as an essential part of Juche, as expressed in the Ten Principles for the Establishment of a Monolithic Ideological System.

 Juche has been variously described by critics as a quasi-religion, a nationalist or fascistic ideology, and a deviation from Marxism–Leninism.